wighawag/erc721-lease/README.md

 - retain ownership while renting its tokens
 - give ownership for loan (for example) but lease the token to itself before hand to continue renting the token
+- have full liberty for lease terms: this is handled through external smart contracts.

 This allow users to

 - use token
 - sub-rent the token
 - sell renting right

+## Potential Issues

+One potential issue is that unless such standard is adopted across marketplaces, marketplaces would not be able to tell potential buyer than the NFT is currently leased.
+It could potentially even be leased forever (the contract is fully generic, lease's terms are handled through external smart contract)

+But if marketplace support it, they could display the current lease and with further standard, terms like duration, etc... could be displayed.

 ## requirements :